mgolub2/bulkmv/README.md

 # bulkmv

-A very simple, yet effective rust utility to copy files from one directory to another... in parallel !
+A very simple, yet effective rust utility to copy files from one directory to another... in parallel!

 ## Motivation